wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 As the banking industry grew bigger and less regulated, institutions consolidated, making the notion of a local lender obsolete, as well.
 Loans are centrally processed by bankers who have little knowledge of the companies or people to whom they are lending -- and little reason to learn about them, since they are simply packaging and selling the loans, anyway.

-DOUGLAS RUSHKOFF

-Tl house of cards had to fall eventually.
-The trul}' am .
-H' " 1az1n

-th ing is how long it laste_d.
-And\~ our attempts to p\~op it back u!

-ontinue to fail us, we might consider whether there 1s a bett
+The house of cards had to fall eventually.
+The truly amazing thing is how long it lasted.
+And as our attempts to prop it back up continue to fail us, we might consider whether there is a better way to do business.
+I think there is.

-c . . er \\vay

-to do business.
-I think there 1s.

 The beau\~· of this era-this networked, high-tech, and d . tralized world-is that we no longer have to do everything from the